cozy/DACC/README.md

 * `access_app`: {boolean} whether or not the result shouold be accessible from the producing app.
 Default is false.
 * `access_public`: {boolean} whether or not the result should be accessible by any requesting organization.
 Default is false.
 * `with_quartiles`: {boolean} when set to true, median, first quartile and third quartile will be computed alongside the other aggregates.
+* `max_days_to_update_quartile`: {number} the maximum days a quartile can be safely updated after its first creation.
+Below this threshold, the measures cannot be purged.
+Default is 100.

 Note there is no public API to insert a new definition.
 For security purposes, Cozy restricts this possibility and carefully evaluates each new measure definition to accept it or not.